JazzMaster/LazGFX/README.md

         Write for the BGI, and the code should 'just work'. (for the most part)

-Seriously...the SDL syntax (in C) isnt that hard to master.
+Seriously...the SDL (and sometime openGL) syntax (in C) isnt that hard to master.
 (I can piss better C and PYTHON in my sleep-- and I refuse to write C.)

 #### Have a "Final Product"??

-Remember to "remove debugging code and strip binaries" IN ADDITION to OTHER BUILD OPTIMIZATIONS like SSE[1-4]/AVX when writing for real gaming hardware.
+Remember to "remove debugging code and strip binaries".

-(Or if you are distributing your application)

 ---